ngboonhai/bmoc/cm/mpoc/README.md

 # **Importants Notes**
-# Read before start MLperf Benchmarking activities
+### Read before start MLperf Benchmarking activities

-## Below is dataset use for Vision Models benchmarking.
+## Dataset use for Vision Models benchmarking.
 ### Resnet50
-### 3D-Unet
 ### SSD-Resnet34

 ## How to Access to image-net.org portal